mdcdi1315/mdcframework/README.md

 ## The Project History
 This Project was developed for a need to develop easily .NET Applications , and started as of my own idea.
 The intention at the first place was not to post it on GitHub , but it is important to have some code foundation to start your new .NET project.
-So , this repository contains all of the source code used in the initial built project.
+So , this repository contains all of the source code developed or included until now.
+The Library will be also updated with new features and bug fixes as the months come.

 ## Avaliable Platforms
  The Project is compiled as a Dynamic Link Library (DLL) and works on any platform (Not sure , but surely is compiled as MSIL).